Home | Volume 48 | Article number 124

 Participants and study size: sample size of 102 was calculated by using the formula:

 Where: a + c represents the total number of true positives and false negatives.
 Z is the Z-score, which corresponds to the desired confidence level (here, Z=1.68); S is the sensitivity, which is the proportion of true positives correctly identified by the test (S=0.77) [1]; d is the margin of error or the desired precision (here, d=0.07).
-Using purposive sampling, diagnosed cases of bronchial asthma of age more than 18 and with their mother tongue Marathi [1,8] who represented range of asthma severities, duration of the asthma, age and gender were invited to participate.
+Using purposive sampling, diagnosed cases of bronchial asthma of age more than 18 and with their mother tongue Marathi [1,8] who represented a range of asthma severities, duration of the asthma, age, and gender were invited to participate.
 In Table 1 shows the demographic distribution of the participants.
 Participants were excluded if they had COPD or any chronic lung conditions [1,8].
 Mean, median and standard deviation of all the participants is described in Table 2.

 Study settings and data sources: individuals diagnosed with bronchial asthma according to the GINA guidelines 2019, visiting the pulmonary outpatient department of Dr. Bhausaheb Sardesai Talegaon Rural Hospital were recruited in this study from July 2021 to December 2021.

-Variable: the patient asthma knowledge questionnaire, is designed to explore aspects of asthma care and education program contents, such as asthma-specific knowledge, triggers, diagnostic tests and asthma management among the patients.
-Patient asthma knowledge questionnaire was developed and validated by Daniel Beaurivage et al. in 2017 [1], is a questionnaire on asthma knowledge and self-management that is based on the core requirements outlined in the Global Initiative for Asthma (GINA) strategy report [1].
+Variable: the patient asthma knowledge questionnaire, is designed to explore aspects of asthma care and education program contents, such as asthma-specific knowledge, triggers, diagnostic tests, and asthma management among the patients.
+The patient asthma knowledge questionnaire was developed and validated by Beaurivage et al. in 2017 [1], is a questionnaire on asthma knowledge and self-management that is based on the core requirements outlined in the Global Initiative for Asthma (GINA) strategy report [1].
 The measurement properties of the PAKQ were good in terms of content validity, face validity, criterion validity, construct validity consequences validity, reliability, and responsiveness [1].
 It's crucial to note that this tool satisfies all of the validity criteria proposed by Pink et al. [12].

 Study procedures: guidelines prescribed by Beaton et al. 2000 [13] to translate and adapt the self-report measures were followed to form the Marathi version of PAKQ.
 Six steps were completed to translate and adapt the PAKQ in Marathi Version;

-Step 1; forward translation the questionnaire was individually translated into Marathi by two bilingual translators with their mother tongue being Marathi (FT1 and FT2 Versions).
+Step 1; forward translation: the questionnaire was individually translated into Marathi by two bilingual translators with their mother tongue being Marathi (FT1 and FT2 Versions).
 Forward translator 1 was from medical background and forward translator 2 was from the community with no medical knowledge.
 Both translators submitted the report along with the translated copy provided to them.
 Local language, patient and grammatical contexts were considered by the translators during the process.

 Step 2; synthesis of the FT1 and FT2: a common synthesized version T-12 was developed after reaching a consensus between the two forward translators and the recording observer.
 The English version of the questionnaire was taken as a reference during the entire process.
 A documented report of the synthesis process was maintained for further reference.